 James R. Otteson received his BA from the Program of Liberal Studies at the University of Notre Dame and his PhD in philosophy from the University of Chicago.
 He specializes in business ethics, political economy, the history of economic thought, and eighteenth-century moral philosophy.
 He has taught previously at Wake Forest University, New York University, Yeshiva University, Georgetown University, and the University of Alabama.
 His books include Adam Smith’s Marketplace of Life (Cambridge, 2002), Actual Ethics (Cambridge, 2006), Adam Smith (Bloomsbury, 2013), The End of Socialism (Cambridge, 2014), The Essential Adam Smith (Fraser Institute, 2018), and Honorable Business: A Framework for Business in a Just and Humane Society (Oxford, 2019).
 His most recent books are The Essential David Hume (Fraser, 2021) and Seven Deadly Economic Sins (Cambridge, 2021).
-His forthcoming book is The Ethics of Wealth Redistribution (with Steven McMullen; Routledge, forthcoming in 2022).
+His forthcoming book is Reexamining the Ethics of Wealth Redistribution (with Steven McMullen; Routledge, forthcoming in 2023).